witnessmenow/ESP32-Trinity/FAQ.md

 "Trinity" has a lot of significance for Irish people.

 The Trinity Knots symbol is something from Irish/Celtic history and is instantly recognizable as a symbol of Ireland.
-There are examples of artifacts dating back to the 8th century with Trinity Knots on them.
+There are examples of artefacts dating back to the 8th century with Trinity Knots on them.

 The Ireland national symbol is the shamrock, one of the main significances of the shamrock is a way to represent the Christian Holy Trinity.
 It's said that St Patrick used a shamrock to represent the Holy Trinity when he came to bring Christianity to Ireland.